ualiangzhang/ualiangzhang.github.io/_pages/about.md

 My primary research interests encompass a wide range of topics, including:

-- Deep Learning
+- Deep Learning Applications
+- NLP/LLM
 - Reinforcement Learning
 - Cybersecurity
-- Scientific Knowledge Extraction

 [//]: # (My current research focuses on [SKEMA: Scientific Knowledge Extraction and Model Analysis]&#40;https://github.com/ml4ai/skema&#41;, a project aims at extracting and integrating knowledge from scientific literature using artificial intelligence and machine learning methods.
 This endeavor reflects my dedication to solving complex problems in artificial intelligence, and I am excited to share the findings and insights from this ongoing work.)